aleen42/PersonalWiki/projectManagement/review/review.md

 - Standards and guidelines to follow when performing project management must be devised by top management.
 - The Adaptive Software Development (ASD) life cycle model assumes that software development follows an adaptive approach because the requirements cannot be clearly expressed early in the life cycle.
 - An organization usually commits more money as a project continues, therefore a management review should occur after each phase to evaluate progress, potential success, and continued compatibility with organizational goals.
+- Initiating processes take place during each phase of a project.

 #### False